spopkin/spopkin.github.io/index.md

 ## My Projects

 I have worked on a number of projects, including a few that I have done in my spare time.
-All of these can be found on my [projects.html](projects page).
+All of these can be found on my [projects page](projects.html).